alessandropanzieri/show-gui-from-docker/README.md

-# 🖼️Show GUI on Windows from a Docker Container
+# 🖼️Show GUI on Windows from Docker Container

 ## Prerequisites

 - Install the *last* version of [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and execute it

+## Let's Do It

 The only thing is simply add this line in Dockerfile: